marxanweb/marxan-server/README.md

 ```

 ## Updating
-To download and apply the latest updates to marxan-server (not as sudo):
+To download and apply the latest updates to marxan-server, go to the marxan-server folder and run the following (not as sudo):
 ```
 ./unix_update.sh
 ```